ernewton/tellrv/README.md

 ## Routines

 ### check_standards
 Calculates radial velocities of RV standards.
 Use to test functionality and as an example of usage.
+Please check this with the cross-correlation routine you are using!
+The measured RVs should be within 6 km/s of the recorded value.

 ### nir_rv
 Calculate the radial velocity from a NIR spectrum.
 Performs both the wavelength calibration and the cross-correlation with a standard star, and takes into account the barycentric velocities and the RV of the standard star.